inouiw/capacitor-native-google-one-tap-signin/README.md

-# Capacitor Native Sign in with Google plugin
+# Capacitor Native Sign-In with Google plugin

-Wraps the native android and iOS Sign in with Google api for ionic capacitor apps.
+Wraps the native android, iOS and JavaScript Google Identity Services api for ionic capacitor apps.

 ### Features
 - Auto sign-in returning users (that you did not sign out).
 No user action needed but shows a status UI for a few seconds.*